Suspect in Denver shootings wrote books previewing attacks

 Denver Police Chief Paul Pazen said during a news conference Tuesday that McLeod was on the radar of law enforcement and had been investigated in both 2020 and 2021.
 He declined to say what McLeod was investigated for but said charges were not filed against him.

 Steck graduated this year from Metropolitan State University with a bachelor’s degree of fine art in communication design.
-She was known among her co-workers at the hotel, where she also worked while in school, for her infectious laugh and love of kittens, art and music, The Denver Post reported.
+She was known among her co-workers at the hotel for her infectious laugh and love of kittens, art and music, The Denver Post reported.

 Later, Denver police chased the vehicle believed to have been involved in the shootings, and an officer exchanged gunfire with McLeod, Clark said.
 McLeod was able to get away, fleeing into Lakewood, after gunfire disabled the officer's cruiser, he said.